 If your griddle is too hot, the outsides of the pancakes will burn before the middle even begins to cook.
 The good news is it's an easy fix.

 If you see this happening after your first pancake, remove the pan from the heat, lower it and return to the stovetop.
 Unfortunately, you may have to toss that first effort.

 Remember, when making pancakes, it's better to err on the side of being too cautious and having your pancakes take a little longer to cook than to burn the outside and have a gooey middle.
 Given the mashed bananas and chocolate chips, you want to be extra careful to ensure the pancakes come out cooked evenly.

-Archaeologists have found that pancakes might be one of the earliest and most widespread starch-based food eaten throughout prehistoric history.
+Archaeologists have found that pancakes might be one of the earliest and most widespread starch-based food eaten throughout prehistoric times.